 then he's in the co-pilot seat and we're up and out.
 We go an hour, quiet in ourselves.

-For myself, there's no one I'd rather be with.
-Someone who can communicate
+For myself, there's no one I'd rather be with than Priam.
+Priam was someone

 I can tell myself I'm serving justice, I'm catching bad ones, but it doesn't work.

 Freedom is kind of hardwired.

 I remember the face of the kid who stole this yacht.
 I remember how he begged

 and cried, and how I hated him for whining.